RBD: La Familia (album)

 RBD: La Familia (English: RBD: The Family) is the first soundtrack album by Mexican pop band RBD.
 The soundtrack was made to promote the group's 2007 sitcom RBD: La Familia.
 It was released exclusively by the Mexican television network SKY on March 14, 2007.
-The compilation included the newly recorded track "Quiero Poder," which was co-written by RBD band member Dulce María and Gonzalo Schroeder, two acoustic songs, one live track and 6 songs from the group's previous albums.
+The compilation includes the newly recorded track "Quiero Poder," which was co-written by RBD band member Dulce María and Gonzalo Schroeder, two acoustic songs, one live track and 6 songs from the group's previous albums.
 The DVD-side of the soundtrack also included a behind-the-scenes documentary of the recording of "Quiero Poder."